sho13/Store/README.md

 ## Tech Stack

-This store is built with React, Redux, Node, Node-Express and styled with Material-UI.
+This store is built with React, Redux, Node, Node-Express and styled with Material-UI and CSS.

+Material-UI components were styled via inline.